xbach/docs/trezor-user/u2f.rst

 How to Setup TREZOR as a U2F key?
 ---------------------------------

-In this short tutorial, we will use Dropbox as the example, however all services should have a similar setup procedure.
+In this short tutorial, we will use Dropbox as the example, however, all services should have a similar setup procedure.

 1. In Settings, click on ‘Add’ to setup TREZOR as your U2F Security Key